lvgl/lvgl/docs/others/obj_id.rst

 Enable this feature by setting ``LV_USE_OBJ_ID`` to 1 in `lv_conf.h`.
 Use the builtin obj ID generator by setting ``LV_USE_OBJ_ID_BUILTIN`` to 1.
-Otherwise provide wer own custom implementation.
+Otherwise provide your own custom implementation.

 The ID is automatically generated and assigned to `obj->id` during obj's construction by calling API `lv_obj_assign_id(obj)` from ``lv_obj_constructor``.